grommet/grommet/src/js/components/List/README.md

 **onClickItem**

 When supplied, this function will be called with an event object that
-      include a 'datum' property containing the data value associated with the clicked item.
-You should not include interactive elements, like Anchor or Button inside item as that can cause confusion with overlapping interactive elements.
+      include a 'item' property containing the data value associated with the clicked item and an 'index' property containing the index in 'data' of the clicked item.
+You should not include interactive elements, like Anchor or Button inside 'primaryKey' or 'secondaryKey' as that can cause confusion with overlapping interactive elements.

 ```
 function